abchiii/East_Asia_Cointegration_Analysis/README.md

 * `urca`: For Unit Root and Cointegration tests.
 * `vars`: For Vector Autoregression and VECM estimation.
 * `tseries`: For additional time-series diagnostics.
-* `tidyverse`: For data manipulation and visualization.
+* `tidyverse`: For data manipulation and visualisation.

 ---
 *This project was completed as part of the Master of Applied Econometrics curriculum.*